 Associate Conductor: CBSO Chorus

 David Lawrence is one of the UK's most versatile conductors, working with orchestras, symphony choruses and national youth choirs.
-He was recently nominated for a Gramophone Award for his conducting, and currently holds the Guinness World Record for conducting the UK's largest choir – 6,846 singers!
+He was recently nominated for a Gramophone Award for his conducting, and holds the Guinness World Record for conducting the UK's largest choir – 6,846 singers!

-With particular experience in the field of contemporary music, David has prepared and conducted première performances by Per Nørgård, Pierre Boulez, Iannis Xenakis, Mauricio Kagel, Graham Fitkin, James Wood, Bob Chilcott and others.
-As a guest chorusmaster of the Netherlands Radio Choir he has worked with many conductors such as Kenneth Montgomery, Frans Brüggen, and John Adams, and in 2002 working closely with Stockhausen he also conducted this exceptional choir in the German première of Scene II from his opera Sontag aus Licht.
+David's work has taken him to Singapore, Colombia, Canada, the United States, India, the United Arab Emirates, throughout Europe, and Australia.
+His positive and engaging manner makes him a popular guest conductor, and he is an experienced and respected trainer of choral conductors.
+With particular experience in the field of contemporary music, David has prepared and conducted premiere performances by Per Nørgård, Pierre Boulez, Iannis Xenakis, Mauricio Kagel, Graham Fitkin, James Wood, Bob Chilcott and others.
+As a guest chorusmaster of the Netherlands Radio Choir he has worked with many conductors such as Kenneth Montgomery, Frans Brüggen and John Adams, and in 2002 working closely with Stockhausen he also conducted this exceptional choir in the German premiere of Scene II from his opera Sonntag aus Licht.